Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Staking

-The act of bonding tokens (for AXIASolar, SOLAR) by putting them up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
+The act of bonding tokens (for AXIACoin, SOLAR) by putting them up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
 Validators and nominators stake their SOLAR in order to secure the network.